theholla/bikerides4u.com/README.md

 - [x] Cache response from Shift2Bikes API in frontend, geocoding API service in backend
 - [x] Fire map marker click when user clicks on ride in list

-## Cool ideas for later / Possible Next Steps
+## Cool ideas for later

+1. Run through the [a11y project checklist](https://a11yproject.com/checklist/) and improve accessibility
 1. Add button: report a problem
 1. Add toggle: sort by distance vs date
-1. Add filters to controls: organizer, audience, location name, area (PDX/Vancouver), duration, time of day
+1. Add filters to controls: organizer, audience, location name, area (PDX/Vancouver), cancelled, duration, time of day
 1. Add filter to map: expandable radius
 1. Add link to original event on shift2bikes.org
+1. Merge duplicates (TNR every thursday)
 1. Make center of map draggable; currently defaults to user location if allowed
 1. Improve mobile-friendliness
 1. Allow users to export filtered rides and/or individual ride in .ics format